berfubuyukoz/fashion_mnist_case/README.md

 This Dockerfile simply clones a Github repository which has the code.

 See also **cnn2_model_out** folder for the output of the best naural network model I got so far (Image augmentation + CNN with dropout).
 You can reproduce the results through the code.
-After applying the couple of steps below, you see **code repository's Readme** for more details about the code.
+After applying the couple of steps below, you can see **code repository's Readme** for more details about the code.

 Follow the steps below to run the app: